 *Contributes to the diversity of the class includes race, ethnicity, or any other unique personal life experience(s), including but not limited to experience abroad, foreign language skills, hardships and adversities overcome, community service, or previous career experience, that will enrich the educational environment of the Texas College of Osteopathic Medicine.

 Texas Resident Admission Notification Process

 TCOM processes applications through procedures agreed upon by the participating medical schools in the Texas Medical and Dental Schools Application Service (TMDSAS).
-Texas resident applicants, who are not applying through the Early Decision Program (EDP), DO / PhD Medical Scientist Training Program (MSTP) or the Master of Science in Premedical Sciences, will be notified of their admission through one of four periods:
+Texas resident applicants are generally notified in one of three periods during the admissions cycle: